GregS1t/marstimeconverter/README.md

-# Mars Converter - Useful tools to convert UTC Time to/from Mars Time
+# Mars Time Converter - Useful tools to convert UTC Time to/from Mars Time

 ## Table of content
 1. Version